PSO-Based Optimal Coverage Path Planning for Surface Defect Inspection of 3C Components with a Robotic Line Scanner: Methodology

 where $T_t^{scanning}$ is the cost time of passing every local path $G_t$, $T_s^{across}$ means the cost time from $G_t$ to $G_{t+1}$ and $U$ represents the total number of local paths.
 The cost time in the context of the robot manipulator's end-effector is determined by the straight-line distance between two viewpoints, considering the constant speed of movement.
 In contrast to the general TSP, our scenario requires sequential traversal of adjacent viewpoints within the same local path to ensure optimal inspection performance.
 This constraint is imposed due to the limitations of region segmentation and the necessity for adaptive ROI local path definition.
 The limitation can be summarized as

-The prior studies on this problem include branch and bound linear programming, and dynamic programming methods~(Shang et al.,~\maskciteyear{shang2020co}; Xu et al.,~\maskciteyear{xu2022path}).
+The prior studies on this problem include branch and bound linear programming, and dynamic programming methods~\cite{shang2020co, xu2022path}.
 However, as the quantity of targets expands, the computation of a feasible path becomes exponentially more difficult, and obtaining the global optimal solution becomes more challenging.
-Different heuristic algorithms have been developed for TSP, including Simulated Annealing, Genetic Algorithm, Ant Colony Optimization, A* algorithm, etc~(Abualigah \& Diabat, ~\maskciteyear{abualigah2022improved}; Ghali et al.,~\maskciteyear{ghali2023genetic}).
 In the proposed method, the PSO-based method is employed to tackle the TSP due to its inherent adaptability in finding solutions to this issue.
 After selecting the shortest path, the optimal general path sequence can be acquired in this step.
-In PSO~(Karim et al.,~\maskciteyear{karim2021hovering}), a swarm of particles are used to describe the possible solutions.
+In PSO~\cite{karim2021hovering}, a swarm of particles are used to describe the possible solutions.
 Every particle $\xi$ is related to two vectors in $D$-dimension space, i.e., the velocity vector $\bm{V_{\xi}}=[V_{\xi}^1,V_{\xi}^2,...,V_{\xi}^D]$ and the position vector $\bm{X_{\xi}}=[X_{\xi}^1,X_{\xi}^2,...,X_{\xi}^D]$.
 Both of them are initialized by random vectors.
-During the PSO process, the velocity and position of particle $\xi$ on dimension $d$ are updated as~(Zhan et al.,~\maskciteyear{zhan2009adaptive}):
+During the PSO process, the velocity and position of particle $\xi$ on dimension $d$ are updated as~\cite{zhan2009adaptive}:

 where $ \omega$ represents the inertia weight (it is set as 1), and $c_1$ and $c_2$ are random numbers within [0,1]. $pBest_{\xi}$ is the position with the best fitness value for the $\xi$th particle and $gBest$ is the best position in the global.
 The main steps of PSO are: \begin{enumerate}[(1)] \item Initialize all particles, including their velocity and position. \item Establish the fitness function and calculate the fitness value of each particle, \item Update the $pBest_{\xi}$ and $gBest$. \item Update the velocity and position of each particle according to (10) and (11). \item Increase the number of iterations, Go to step 3 and repeat until the termination condition. \end{enumerate}